programming-journal/programming-journal.github.io/artifact-evaluation/faq.markdown

 **Can I get the _Supports Claims_ badge without making the artifact publicly available?**

-Yes, given that there are good reasons for why you cannot make your artifact publicly available.
-To inform readers on the unavailability, the reason will be given on the web page of the article.
+Yes, given that there are good reasons why you cannot make your artifact publicly available.
+To inform readers of the unavailability, the reason will be given on the web page of the article.

 **Why do we need to use Zenodo for the _Available_ badge?
 Why not GitHub?**